 funds for preserved open space can help reduce the risk of wildfires.

 Bike and pedestrian improvements including bike lanes, sidewalks, crosswalks, and projects such as

 underpasses that separate trains and Trolleys from bike and pedestrian crossings.

 Improved timing of traffic signals to reduce stop-and-go traffic on major local streets.

 Projects such as underpasses so traffic does not have to stop when a train is coming.

 Source: Ordinance and Expenditure Plan, SANDAG Board of Directors, July 8, 2016

-This educational flier provides an overview of the ballot measure.
+This educational flier provides an overview of Proposition A.

 View these informational fliers to learn more about subregional projects that would be completed with funds from this measure: